 This section is intended to give a brief overview of general issue military rifles, as used by various nations during the 20th century.
-This section is divided into two subsections – bolt action rifles and semi-automatic rifles.
+This section is divided into two subsections – Bolt action rifles and Semi-automatic rifles.

-So, to fire each shot from a bolt action rifle; one must manually unlock the bolt, open it to extract and eject the spent case, then close the bolt, which feeds a fresh round into the chamber, then lock it again, ready to fire.
+So, to fire each shot from a bolt action rifle, one must manually unlock the bolt, open it to extract and eject the spent case, then close the bolt.
+This feeds a fresh round into the chamber, then lock it again, ready to fire.
 When the trigger is pulled, the rifle fires and another set of manipulations (as described above) is required, prior to the next shot.
 Bolt action rifles could be further divided into numerous sub-categories, such as single-shot or magazine-fed rifles, rotating bolt or straight pull bolt action rifles.. etc, but this will not be discussed here, at least not for now.

 The first bolt action rifles appeared somewhere in the mid-19th century, and the first magazine fed bolt actions were adopted by the Swiss Army in the 1870’s.
 This was in the form of the Vetterli-Vitaly Rifle.
 Since then and until the end of World War 2, bolt action rifles and carbines were the main long arms of infantrymen.

 It should be noted also, that the term ‘carbine’ refers to a shortened and lightened rifle, it doesn’t matter if it’s bolt action or semi-auto.